-A signaling pathway controlled by transforming growth factor beta (TGF-beta) could be involved in the progression of age-related macular degeneration (AMD).
-Researchers at the National Eye Institute (NEI), part of the National Institutes of Health, have found that interrupting TGF-beta signals to immune cells called microglia causes the cells to enter an activated, inflammatory state.
+A signaling pathway controlled by transforming growth factor β (TGF-β) could be involved in the progression of age-related macular degeneration (AMD).
+Researchers at the National Eye Institute (NEI), part of the National Institutes of Health, have found that interrupting TGF-β signals to immune cells called microglia causes the cells to enter an activated, inflammatory state.
 These activated microglia damage the retina, the light-sensitive tissue at the back of the eye.
 This damage is similar to cellular effects observed in AMD, a common cause of vision loss among older Americans.
 The study was published today in the journal eLife.

-While microglia are critical for maintaining healthy neurons, decreased TGF-beta activity switches microglia to a pro-inflammatory mode, which is worse than having no microglia at all, said Wong.
+While microglia are critical for maintaining healthy neurons, decreased TGF-β activity switches microglia to a pro-inflammatory mode, which is worse than having no microglia at all, said Wong.

-Wong doesn’t believe that TGF-beta signals are completely missing in AMD.
-Instead, small changes in the strength of the TGF-beta signal could be disrupting the fine balance in signaling that immune cells like microglia require for optimal function.
+Wong doesn’t believe that TGF-β signals are completely missing in AMD.
+Instead, small changes in the strength of the TGF-β signal could be disrupting the fine balance in signaling that immune cells like microglia require for optimal function.
 An imbalance in these signals over time can lead to a slow progression towards disease.

-TGF-beta may represent an important therapeutic target for treating AMD, according to Wong.
-“The TGF-beta pathway may be one of the buttons on immune cells that one can tweak, in order to move the immune system in the retina one way or the other, in ways that are beneficial to disease outcome,” he said.
+TGF-β may represent an important therapeutic target for treating AMD, according to Wong.
+“The TGF-β pathway may be one of the buttons on immune cells that one can tweak, in order to move the immune system in the retina one way or the other, in ways that are beneficial to disease outcome,” he said.

-Reference: Ma W, Silverman S, et al. “Pathological transformation of retinal microglia in the absence of constitutive TGF-beta signaling induces retinal degeneration and exacerbates choroidal neovascularization.”
+Ma W, Silverman S, et al. “Pathological transformation of retinal microglia in the absence of constitutive TGF-beta signaling induces retinal degeneration and exacerbates choroidal neovascularization.”
 January 22, 2019.
 ELife. doi: 10.7554/eLife.42049.
+Pubmed

 This press release describes a basic research finding.
 Basic research increases our understanding of human behavior and biology, which is foundational to advancing new and better ways to prevent, diagnose, and treat disease.
 Science is an unpredictable and incremental process— each research advance builds on past discoveries, often in unexpected ways.
 Most clinical advances would not be possible without the knowledge of fundamental basic research.